CodingTea17/refactor-franzs-e-commerce-site-while-hes-in-bali/README.md

   - [x] Add password validations to ensure a user's password is sufficiently complex.
       * I added validations for an uppercase and lowercase letter as well as a validation for length to be at least 8.
 They all have custom messages to let the user know what specifically they did wrong.
   - [x] Add admin links to navbar so admins can easily add, update and delete products.
       * I did add a link for adding products.
-  - [ ] Fix the row height for products, which can quickly become uneven.
+  - [x] Fix the row height for products, which can quickly become uneven.
+      * Not a good fix, but I made each product have a height of 625px.
+When the 300px picture loads it fits snuggly into the div.
+However, when the details aren't shown the extra space is a little awk.
   - [ ] Add integration testing for AJAX functionality.
   - [ ] Add further AJAX functionality where it might be useful.